 Untangling the Threads of the Past is an introductory body-based encounter with what ceremony and ritual make possible.
 This program is for parents, mentors, teachers, social workers, therapists, others that work with young people, community organizers, or really anyone who cares about supporting healthy young people today.

 Explore the dynamics of power, privilege, oppression and difference; the ways these manifest in terms of race, ethnicity, religion, gender, sexual orientation, ability, class, citizenship and more; and how this impacts our work and the youth we serve.

 Engage in ceremonial practices designed to recover connection with our ancestors, and partner with them toward healing and liberation.

 Investigate the causes, consequences and complexities of cultural appropriation, and explore alternatives.

 Explore our unique ancestral inheritances and what this can inform us about our roles within youth rites of passage work, as well as the role of youth rites of passage work today within the systems of oppression that affect our communities and our nations.

 Investigate decolonization as a political liberation movement steeped in a robust global intellectual framework, and how rites of passage fit into this.

-This workshop can be taken alone or as the third installment in Darcy Ottey’s Restoring Rites of Passage Leadership Series, and is a collaboration between Rite of Passage Journeys, Youth Passageways and Queer Nature.
+This workshop can be taken alone or as the third installment in Darcy Ottey’s Restoring Rites of Passage Master Training Series, and is a collaboration between Rite of Passage Journeys and Youth Passageways.
 Please join us as we create ripe conditions for cross-pollination, with the intention to empower the youth in our communities!